DhrubaPatra/DhrubaPatra/README.md

 - 📫 How to reach me **dhruba.patra.cse23@heritageit.edu.in**

-- ⚡ Fun fact **I learnt more from the internet though I am CS major**
+- ⚡ Fun fact **I learnt more from the internet though I am a CS major**

 <h3 align="left">Languages and Tools:</h3>